PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     Next, deploy the cluster - this command will take ~15 minutes to complete.
 Once the cluster has been created, authenticate to the cluster.

     ```bash
     # Create cluster.
-Replace the cluster name with your own value.
+    # Replace the cluster name with your own value.
-    gcloud container clusters create <CLUSTER-NAME> --num-nodes=1 --machine-type=n1-standard-2
+    gcloud container clusters create <CLUSTER-NAME> --num-nodes=1 \
+    --machine-type=n1-standard-2

     # Authenticate to the cluster.
     gcloud container clusters <CLUSTER-NAME> --region us-east1-b
     ```

-    Some gotchas to watch out for:
+    <details>
+      <summary>GCP Gotchas</summary>

         1. Disabled default compute service account
         ```
         ERROR: (gcloud.container.clusters.create) ResponseError: code=400, message=Service account "000000000000-compute@developer.gserviceaccount.com" is disabled.
         ```
         You'll need to enable the default service account in the IAM console, or specifiy a different service account with the appropriate permissions to be used.

         2. Organization policy blocks creation of external (public) IPs.
         ```
         creation failed: Constraint constraints/compute.vmExternalIpAccess violated for project 000000000000.
 Add instance projects/<YOUR-PROJECT-NAME>/zones/us-east1-b/instances/gke-gke-guide-1-default-pool-c369c84d-wcfl to the constraint to use external IP with it."
         ```
         You can override this policy (if you have the appropriate permissions) under the `Organizational Policy` page within IAM.

-    # test toggle
-    <details>
-      <summary>Click to toggle</summary>

-      This is a collapsible section.

-      - Item 1
-      - Item 2
     </details>

 <!-- === "Azure"